jmservera/GameOfInfluencers/README.md

 ## How to run the local app

 This Service Fabric project is prepared to run locally, you don't need to install anything in Azure to test this project, it will work with just the emulators.

+### The easy way

+You will find a [initservices.bat](initservices.bat) file that does the initialisation work for you, just execute it under *admin* privileges.

+### How does the .bat work
 In order to use it with the local emulators you will need:

 1. Azure Storage Emulator 4.4 or greater.
 [Download it here](https://azure.microsoft.com/en-us/downloads/)